-The Horsecollar Site was discovered by non-Indians in the late 1880's.
-In 1907, an archeological expedition documented the site and later recommended the establishment of Natural Bridges National Monument (which was founded the next year).
-Sometime thereafter, Horsecollar Ruin seems to have been forgotten.
-One cold November day in 1936, it was rediscovered by Zeke Johnson, the first curator of the Monument.
+We believe Horse Collar Ruin was rediscovered in the late 1880s.
+In 1907, an archeological expedition documented the site and later recommended the establishment of Natural Bridges National Monument, which was founded the next year.
+Sometime thereafter, Horse Collar Ruin seems to have been forgotten.
+One cold November day in 1936, it was rediscovered by Zeke Johnson, the park's firsto custodian.
 He wrote:

-The round "Horsecollar" ruins are also much as Zeke Johnson first saw them.
+The round structures are also much as Zeke Johnson first saw them.
 No one knows the exact purpose of these unusual structures.
 Why are they so perfectly round, and why did their builders not use the back of the alcove as a wall and save themselves a great deal of work?
 Were they ever roofed?
 If not, why bother constructing plaster floors?
 Were they used for storage?
 If so, why were fires lit inside them?
-If you come up with a good answer to these puzzles, please note it in the register book or share it with a ranger.
+What do you think?

 Today, you can see Horse Collar Ruin from an overlook.
 Adventurous hikers pass the site on the trail from Sipapu Bridge to Kachina Bridge.

 Horse Collar Ruin, and other ancestral Puebloan sites, are significant.
 They are culturally important to the modern Pueblo peoples.
 Archeologists use them to learn more about past cultures.
 Protecting these places also allows future generations to learn from them and connect to the past.
 Please respect Horse Collar Ruin when you visit.

 Stay on established trails at all times.
 Do not touch or enter the structures.
 Do not leave trash, debri, or grafitti at the site and do not take anything from it.
 Do not eat near the site, as rodents attracted by food crumbs can destroy standing walls.
 Thank you for your help in protecting Horse Collar Ruin!